tiotype/type-neighbor/README.md

 1. **Add your fonts to the homepage**

-The homepage font list is controlled by fonts.json.
-Add each font's data to the "fonts" array.
+The homepage font list is populated by data from fonts.json.
+Add each font's data to the fonts object in fonts.json.

 ```
 └── src